bambielli/bambielli.github.io/_posts/2016-04-16-javascript-bind.md

 {%endhighlight%}

 We did it!
-By binding the object `Brian` to the method when we assigned it to the global variable, we were able to preserve the context for that copy of the method.
+By binding the object `Brian` to the `fullName` method when we assigned it to the global variable `fName`, we were able to preserve the context for that copy of the method.

 Bind is useful when we want to permanently "borrow" methods from other objects, and specify the context in which we want the copy to operate.

 If we do not want to permanently "borrow" a method (assigning the copy to a new property in our intended scope) javascript has other ways to `call` or `apply` methods in place without needing to make a copy.